cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 ### Authentication

-Authentication is currently only supported using username and password.
+Basic authentication is using username and password.

 ```dart
 CarpUser user;